-If you’re not 37 weeks yet, and you notice light spotting or bleeding, seek advice from your care provider.
-It’s possible you’re going into labour prematurely.
+If you’re not 37 weeks yet, and you notice vaginal bleeding – even if you’re not bleeding heavily and it’s just light spotting or blood-stained discharge – seek advice from your healthcare provider.
+It’s possible you’re going into labor prematurely.

-Many women wonder whether they should head off to hospital if they see bloody show.
+Many women wonder whether they should head off to the hospital immediately if they see a bloody show.

-This isn’t necessary, unless you’re feeling unwell, you are less than 37 weeks pregnant or you have any concerns at all about your baby.
+This isn’t necessary, unless there’s a more serious complication – for example, if you’re feeling unwell, you are less than 37 weeks pregnant, you can see heavy bleeding (which could mean a placental abruption) or you have any concerns at all about your baby’s wellbeing.

-It could be some time before contractions become established and it’s usually recommended you stay at home when in early labour.
+It could be some time before contractions become established and it’s usually recommended you stay at home when in early labor.

-It’s a good sign labour is in the near future, though, so get everything prepared.
+It’s a good sign labor is in the near future, though, so get everything prepared.

-While you’re waiting, read Early Labour – 8 Tips For A Low Stress Early Labour At Home to give you a head start on cruising early labour at home.
+While you’re waiting, read Early Labour – 8 Tips For A Low Stress Early Labour At Home to give you a head start on cruising early labor at home.

 A: In order for you not to get a very faint line on your pregnancy test kit, what you need to do is to take your pregnancy test after missing your period instead of before.
 Test first thing in the morning too, when urine is more concentrated.